 Saturday, February 17 | 9am-5pm @ FedEx Global Education Center

 The annual conference of the Consortium in Latin American and Caribbean Studies at the University of North Carolina at Chapel Hill and Duke University creates a space for students, faculty and the community-at-large to share ideas and develop understanding of the more pressing issues facing Latin America.
-This year, the conference will feature a keynote from Professor Arturo Escobar, entitled “Transhumancia epistémica: Reflexiones de cuatro décadas de práctica académico-política.”
+This year, the conference will feature a keynote address from Professor Arturo Escobar, entitled “Transhumancia epistémica: Reflexiones de cuatro décadas de práctica académico-política.”
 English translation was provided.
 Other panels will examine gender-based violence, economic insecurity, migration and health, Afro-Latin American identities, social and cultural movements.
 The conference program includes both days of the event, the first of which will take place at Duke University, and the second at the UNC-CH FedEx Global Education Center.

 Documented Film Screening & Panel

 Monday, February 19 | 5:30pm @ FedEx Global Education Center, Auditorium

 In our screening of Documented, we will learn about the life of Jose Antonio Vargas, a Pulitzer Prize-winning journalist who is an undocumented immigrant and activist in the U.S. Vargas, a Filipino American, continues to be a strong proponent of immigration reform.
 The screening will shed light on the fact that undocumented immigrants are close to home, that they are our classmates and friends, that they are integral and important members of society, and that their desire for citizenship and belonging is an everyday struggle that cannot be ignored.
 This event brought together members of the Chapel Hill community and university to discuss important issues of Asian migration to the U.S. and immigrant integration.

 The panel included Shelley Lee, Associate Professor of Comparative American Studies and History at Oberlin College, and Eileen Chow, Visiting Associate Professor of Asian and Middle Eastern Studies at Duke University.
 Carolina Asia Center Director Morgan Pitelka moderated the panel.
 Refreshments will be provided.